 Oral team presentation.
-According to new established guidelines, every student must participate in an oral team activity, which ties together with the assigned readings of the week in the Readings for Writers.
+According to new established guidelines, every student must participate in an oral team activity, which ties together with the assigned readings of the week in the Bedford Reader.
 By week 5, teams of 3-4 students will be formed, and presentation dates will be assigned by the instructor.
 In collaboration, members of the team will prepare a 10-minute oral presentation, which incorporates visual and textual materials.
 The presentations will take place throughout the remainder of the semester.
 The focus will be on the writing strategies in the readings, questions on meaning, issues on language, and connections with suitable biographical information about the author and the author's purpose of writing the text in its historical and social context.
 The presentation will be followed by a brief (5 min.) critique from the class as a whole.
 This team presentation counts as five (5) percent of the semester grade.

 Midterm exam (in-class).
-This exam counts as five (5) percent of the grade.
-The content of the midterm exam is left to the discretion of the instructor.
+This counts as five (5) percent of the grade.
+This exam will focus on grammar, literary terminology, and on the in-class readings.

 Usage quizzes.
-These activities form ten (10) percent of the grade.
+These form ten (10) percent of the grade.
 Because the intent of ENGL 1301 is to develop and practice writing skills that are academically and professionally essential, it is important to give brief (5-10 minutes of class time) weekly attention to those grammatical and usage principles that are most frequently and glaringly violated.
 The following list may be regarded as a minimum and may be extended at the discretion of the instructor:

-Correct use of the principal parts of verbs Agreement of subject and verb Agreement of pronoun and antecedent

-Correct use of pronoun form
+Correct use of the principal parts of verbs Agreement of subject and verb Agreement of pronoun and antecedent Correct use of pronoun form

-Correct choice between adjective and adverb

-Avoidance of sentence fragments

-Avoidance of run-together sentences and comma splices

-Sentence structure and emphasis
+Correct choice between adjective and adverb Avoidance of sentence fragments Avoidance of run-together sentences and comma splices Sentence structure and emphasis Correct punctuation

-Correct punctuation

 Reading quizzes.
-These assignments form ten (10) percent of the course grade.
-Short quizzes (5-10 minutes of class time) will be given based on the readings in the Readings for Writers.
+These form ten (10) percent of the course grade.
+Short quizzes (5-10 minutes of class time) will be given based on the readings in the Bedford Reader.
 The readings illustrate the required methods.
 The purpose of the quizzes is to ensure that the students have done the readings, comprehended their meaning, and are able to analyze and synthesize the content.